mame0521/NLP_with_Topic_Modelling/README.md

-From the result above, it seems that topic 0 is more like a negative review topic.
-We also see words like "replace" and "return" score very high in the output.
-Both topic 1 and 2 seem to be kind of positive.
+the result above show that topic 0 is more like a negative topic, topic 1 and 2 seem to be positive topic.

-# Part 6: Discussion
+# Part 6: Conclusion

-In this project, I tried out both K-means and LDA as examples of clustering and topic modeling.
+The experiment results show:

-K-means has some limitations.
-It is very sensitive to outliers.
-As you may have already seen, it can produce very small clusters corresponding to outliers.
-And K-means also has difficulties with clusters of different sizes and densities.
-That is why I randomly select equal size subsets of different star ratings reviews from the whole dataset.
+1) K-means is very sensitive to outliers and could produce very small incorrect clusters, and also works badly with clusters of different sizes and densities.

-Latent Dirichlet allocation (LDA) is a generative statistical model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
-The LDA model is highly modular and can, therefore, be easily extended.
-The main field of interest is modeling relations between topics.
-In this task, LDA did a better job of clustering the reviews.
+2) LDA is a generative statistical model that allows sets of observations to be explained by unobserved classes.
+In this task, LDA works better than K-means.

 ```python